Living in an HOA -

 Us working for your HOA

-$8.50 per home per year includes: financial managment, attendance at your annual meetings, yearly Board training, development and updates to Policy and Procedure, Contract Mediation and oversight, Monthly Reports on finances, compliance, and new owners.
+$9.00 per home per year includes: financial management, attendance at your annual meetings, yearly Board training, development and updates to Policy and Procedure, Contract Mediation and oversight, Monthly Reports on finances, compliance, and new owner's updates.